 Yellow Tea Health Benefits

-Tea in general is helpful in reducing blood cholesterol.
+Any kind of tea is helpful in reducing blood cholesterol.

 Yellow tea in particular is known to be good at correcting indigestion, stimulating appetite and helping losing weight.